htankersley/ECE6530Group5/README.md

 3. Open `PreLab_P_6.m` in MATLAB and press "Run" to observe filtering with the gaussian function
 4. Open `Lab_P_6.m` in MATLAB and press "Run" to observe the Shepherd's Tone

 After running `Lab_P_6.m`, several .wav files will be generated.
 Listen to `sequence.wav` and `filtered_sequence.wav` to hear the unfiltered and filtered major scale Shepherd's Tone.
 Listen to `chromatic.wav` and `filtered_chrom.wav` to hear the unfiltered and filtered chromatic scale Shepherd's Tone.
+The other .wav files represent specific notes on the scales.

+You can also find the .wav files under the "P6/P6_Audio_Files" folder of this repository.

 ## P11 - Hearing Test